-The susceptibility rating is an estimate of the potential for contamination of the source water; it does not mean that the water delivered to consumers is or will become contaminated.
-See the section "Are there contaminants in our drinking water?" for a list of the contaminants that have been detected.
+The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become contaminated.
+See section "Are there contaminants in our drinking water?" for a list of the contaminants that have been detected.

 As mentioned before, our water is derived from two drilled wells.
-The source water assessment has rated these wells as having a medium-high susceptibility to microbial and medium susceptibility to nitrates.
-These ratings are due primarily to the close proximity of low-intensity residential activities within the assessment area.
+The source water assessment has rated these wells as having a medium-high susceptibility to microbials and a medium susceptibility to nitrates.
+These ratings are due primarily to the close proximity of low intensity residential activities within the assessment area.

 In addition, the wells draw from a confined aquifer that likely provides adequate protection from potential contamination.
 Our wells do not require disinfection as bacteriological water quality continues to be satisfactory.
-A copy of the assessment, including a map of the assessment area, can be obtained by contacting us, as noted below.
+A copy of the assessment, including a map of the assessment area, can be obtained by contacting us, as noted below

-Our water system serves approximately 251 people through 85 service connections.
-Our water source is two groundwater wells: groundwater is drawn from two 100-foot deep drilled wells located within the mobile home park on Rt 9W.
-The water is served raw with no treatment prior to distribution due to our approved water quality and disinfection waiver provided by the NYS Department of Health.
+Our water system serves approximately 250 people through 80 service connections.
+Our water source is 2 groundwater wells: groundwater drawn from two 100 foot deep drilled wells which are located within the mobile home park located on rt 9W.
+The water is served raw with no treatment prior to distribution due to our approved water quality & disinfection waiver provided from the NYS Department of Health.